 Some of the links might be affiliate links and, at no extra cost to you, we earn a small commission.
 See our disclaimer for more info.

-Ah, Capri!
-This gem in the Tyrrhenian Sea, just off Italy’s Amalfi Coast, is the very essence of enchantment.
-Fringed with beguiling blue grottos, kissed by the sun at Marina Grande, and crowned by the majestic Monte Solaro, the Island of Capri holds a cornucopia of delights for the entire family.
+Capri is a gem in the Tyrrhenian Sea, just off Italy’s Amalfi Coast.
+Fringed with beguiling blue grottos, kissed by the sun at Marina Grande, and crowned by Monte Solaro, the Island of Capri is a great family adventure.

-Here are the best things to do in Capri with kids, where to stay and practical tips on how to make the most of your family visit.
+Read on to discover the best things to do in Capri with kids, where to stay, and practical tips on making the most of your family visit.

 Unraveling the Charm of Capri

 From its breathtaking sea stacks known as the Faraglioni Rocks to its beguiling town center, Capri weaves a magical spell that captivates both young and old.
 A Capri Island tour on foot or by private convertible car is the best way to experience its myriad charms.

 Capri can be enjoyed with children, but it’s important to note that the island is known more for its upscale and sophisticated atmosphere rather than being specifically tailored for kids.

 While there may not be dedicated children’s activities or attractions, families can still have a great time exploring Capri’s natural beauty, taking boat trips around the island, visiting the Blue Grotto, or enjoying a leisurely stroll through the charming streets.
 Some beaches also have facilities and amenities suitable for families.

 With its boat trips to Blue Grotto, beaches like Marina Piccola Beach, and kid-friendly activities like taking the funicular and exploring the Gardens of Augustus (Giardini di Augusto), Capri makes for a fun family vacation destination.
 The shallow water of its beaches and the scent of freshly-made waffle cones wafting through its city center create an idyllic setting for a family trip.